 - Performances/appearances with the Buffalo Philharmonic, Deborah Henson-Conant, and Marvin Hamlisch

-- Recordings with Aerosmith, David Bowie, the Cream, Kiri Te Kanawa, Rahsaan Roland Kirk, the London Symphony Orchestra, Aimee Mann, Pink Floyd, Pete Seeger, Bruce Springsteen, Tiny Tim, and the Weavers
+- Recordings with Aerosmith, David Bowie, Cream, Kiri Te Kanawa, Rahsaan Roland Kirk, the London Symphony Orchestra, Aimee Mann, Pink Floyd, Pete Seeger, Bruce Springsteen, Tiny Tim, and the Weavers

 - Publications include Mix Magazine, Studio Sound, and REP